 TRICARE Revises Telehealth Policy to Respond to COVID-19

 To improve virtual access to health care during COVID-19, TRICARE recently revised its policy on telehealth services.
-This temporarily allows you access to care more easily during the constraints of the pandemic.
+This temporarily allows you access to care more easily during the national health emergency due to the pandemic.
 These changes will remain for the duration of the stateside public health emergency.
 They may be in place overseas beyond the U.S. national emergency end date, based on local conditions.

 “Telemedicine has become an important tool in caring for patients while keeping providers and others safe during the COVID-19 pandemic,” said Christopher Priest, deputy assistant director, Health Care Operations, Defense Health Agency.
 “These changes will help TRICARE beneficiaries by making it easier for you to use telehealth services for your health care needs.”

 Here’s what you need to know about each of these temporary changes to telehealth visits:

 Covered telehealth visits required both live video and audio.
 TRICARE will now also cover audio-only telehealth services.
 This allows you to continue care with providers who may not usually use telemedicine.
 It allows those who don’t have in-home technology, such as smartphones or computers, to access care.
 This also makes it easier if you live in a rural area without broadband internet.

 2. No out-of-pocket costs for covered telehealth services

 You won’t have out-of-pocket costs for telehealth services that TRICARE covers.
 TRICARE will now waive your cost-shares and copaymentA fixed dollar amount you may pay for a covered health care service or drug., and deductible (if applicable) for covered telehealth services you get from a military provider or TRICARE network provider.
 This waiver applies to all covered in-network telehealth services, not just the services related to COVID-19.